 - Only 3 individuals may participate in a particular Investigation

 - A character may only participate in an Investigation once per game day (See Healing and Scholarship, Ch.
 5 for exceptions to this).

 - A character may only investigate the same target once per event, without exception.

 - All Investigations have a minimum threshold of abilities and feats that need to be called before they are successful: failure is possible in an Investigation.

-- Investigations are handled much like Encounter Tags: if time/availability constraints are a problem, characters will be asked to wait.
-Plot will attend to investigations as time allows, but requesting one does not guarantee immediate attention.
+- Investigations are handled much like Encounter Tags: if time/availability constraints are a problem, characters will be asked to wait for an available staff member.

 Once an investigation is called, the three participants then use whichever abilities they think will be helpful in the investigation.
 Applicable abilities are as follows:

 - Feats (these are expended if bid for the investigation)